InterDigitalInc/AdvantEDGE/docs/overview/features/overview-monitoring.md

 InfluxDB is provided as a platform facility; if desired, users can use the InfluxDB database instance to store demo specific metrics & re-use them for graphing.

 Externally from the platform, access to InfluxDB are proxied through Grafana.

+If required, AdvantEDGE can be configured to perform nightly backups of entire InfluxDB database to an object store.

 ### Grafana
 Grafana is a flexible graphing service that can pull metrics directly from known data sources such as InfluxDB or Prometheus.